larryhastings/correlate/README.md

 * Round 0 would contain the keys `{'d', 'e', 'f'}`.
 * Round 1 would contain only one key,`{'d'}`.

-And conceptually the `"a"` in round 0 is a different key from the `"a"` in round 1, etc.
+Again, conceptually, the `"a"` in round 0 is a different key from the `"a"` in round 1, and so on.

 For exact keys, rounds are directly matched iteratively to each other; the exact keys in round 0 for a value in